aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 ### CERNBox

-[Download the client](https://cernbox.cern.ch/cernbox/doc/clients.html) and install it manually (can select which subfolders of cernbox to sync to save some disk space on the laptop side).
+[Download the client](https://cernbox.cern.ch/cernbox/doc/clients.html) and install it manually (can select which subfolders of cernbox to sync to save some disk space on the laptop side, if needed).

+> To get an idea of the retrieval speed : from Subatech Wifi, I was able to retrieve all of my Cernbox (28GB) in about 55 minutes) (13-FEB-2019).

 ### ownCloud CNRS (MyCore)